 CBD oil drops can also lead to dry mouths in some people.
-Studies supporting this theory are limited, but one study conducted in 2006 from a male rat observation showed that cannabinoids interact with our endocannabinoid receptors, inhibiting the CB1 and CB2 that regulate the generation of saliva.
+Studies supporting this theory is limited, but one study conducted in 2006 from a male rat observation showed that cannabinoids interact with our endocannabinoid receptors, inhibiting the CB1 and CB2 that regulate the generation of saliva.
 Thus, resulting in low amounts of saliva produced and an increase in dry mouth.

 Different studies and customer reports show that there’s a possibility of becoming drowsy after consuming from CBD oil.
 Drowsiness can be a beneficial aspect of CBD oil drops based on an individual perspective.
 Higher dosages of CBD usually lead to drowsiness, and this is the main reason why CBD people with sleep-related issues use it.

 CBD can also profoundly affect mood and appetite in some patients.
 This is an indirect symptom that results from anxiety treatment, and it usually results in reduced appetite and mood swings.
 Nonetheless, CBD may also increase appetite, especially when combined with other compounds such as THC.